dtischler/mbl-alpine-container/README.md

  cd ../update-resources/

- manifest-tool update device --device-id 016cee17a5260000000000010010022f --payload alpine-python-iot.ipk.tar --api-key ak_1MDE2OWY5ZjcxN2NhNWUwMjc0YzIxMDc3MDAwMDAwMDA016a0363d1145e0274c2107700000000Soxtd5TDuAYjzkiOC1HMibvaLq3oNGrz
+ manifest-tool update device --device-id xxxxxxx --payload alpine-python-iot.ipk.tar --api-key ak_xxxxxxx

  (change your device id accordingly...it can be found in Pelion web dashboard)

- It takes about 15 minutes to push the container, seemingly without much progress, but it does work in the end.
+ It takes about 15 minutes to push the container.

  If you then launch an SSH session, you can run: